Jual Oram

-Jual Oram (born 22 March 1961) is a member of the 17th Lok Sabha of India.
+Jual Oram (born 22 March 1961) is an Indian Politician who serving as Minister of Tribal Affairs since 2024.
+He also Member of the 17th Lok Sabha of India.
 He represents the Sundargarh constituency of Odisha.
 He is a member of the Bharatiya Janata Party (BJP).

 He was also a member of the 12th, 13th, 14th Lok Sabha and 16th Lok Sabha.
 He was chosen as one of the Cabinet Ministers of Prime Minister Narendra Modi.
 He is a former Cabinet Minister in the Government of India.
 He is now the Vice-President of the Bharatiya Janata Party and is one of the party's senior most leaders from the State of Odisha, being one of two founding Legislative Assembly Members from BJP in the state of Odisha.
 He has served as the president of BJP in the state of Odisha for over four years.
 He served as leader of opposition party from BJP side in Odisha legislative assembly.
 He is now serving as the chairman of the parliamentary committee on defence.